 Enjoy this sweet, floral Watermelon Rose Cooler on a hot summer day!
-With only four ingredients, this drink is easy to whip up for guests with cocktail and wine cooler options.
+Fresh watermelon juice is spritzed with limes and rose water.
+With only four ingredients and ready in 5 minutes, this drink is easy to whip up for guests with cocktail and wine cooler options.

 Nothing quite says summer like the plethora of fresh fruit juices!
 During the east coast heat waves, I can be found on rooftops drinking fruity cocktails / mocktails, and this Watermelon Rose Cooler is one of my favorite watermelon drinks!